This post was originally published on December 30th, 2020.

-A full-width display at the top or bottom of the site that’s typically a little thicker than a bar.
+A banner is a full-width display at the top or bottom of the site that’s typically a little thicker than a bar.

 This campaign type tends to convert really well, but they might not get you the highest quality subscribers so make sure you use them sparingly (and keep reading for the best way to use them!).

 You’re probably used to seeing these in the footer of many sites.
 They’re great to include, but shouldn’t be your primary form of collecting email addresses.